yonycalsin/animation-scroll.js/README.md

 ## 🌐 Description

 <p>
-Under the hood, animation-scroll.js uses scss/sass, but also provides compatibility with a wide range of other libraries, such as Eg ReactJs, Vuejs, Angular, which allows easy use of the countless third-party add-ons that are available!
+Under the hood, animation-scroll.js uses javascript, but also provides compatibility with a wide range of other libraries, such as Eg ReactJs, Vuejs, Angular, which allows the easy use of countless third-party add-ons that are available!
 </p>

 ## 📦 Installation
 <p>
-To start using Animation-scroll.js you need to install it with the package manager npm or yarn, as shown in the next section or download it directly!
+To start using animation-scroll.js, you must install it with the npm or yarn package manager, as shown in the next section, or download it directly!
 </p>

 ``` properties